 The provision for benefits pending declaration includes the estimated amount for claims that happened before the year end and that were notified to the Mutual Society after the 31 December.
-It is calculated, in accordance to the Regulations on the Regulation and Supervision of Private Insurance, by determining the costs and the average claims pending declaration of the three last years which were known by the Mutual Society before the date of this provision is calculated.
+It is calculated by determining the costs and the average claims pending declaration of the three last years which were known by the Mutual Society before the date of this provision is calculated.